Why the Inca Trail?

 Thick walking socks, light zip-off trousers, quick-dry shirts, underwear, waterproof raincoat

 All of this is correct.
-Many of your fellow trekkers will also have zip-off trousers as it can get quite hot during the dry season and as you are walking for hours, so it is advisable to have the option to wear shorts or long-sleeved trousers.
+Many of your fellow trekkers will also have zip-off trousers as it can get quite hot during the dry season, and as you are walking for hours, so it is advisable to have the option to wear shorts or long-sleeved trousers.
 Waterproof clothing is also essential as the weather on the Inca Trail tends to be unpredictable.
-Rain is likely to make an appearance and you are likely to be hiking for hours on end in the rain on some days.
+Rain is likely to appear and you will likely be hiking for hours on end in the rain on some days.

 2. Toilet paper & Tissues